 - Babies of the red panda are born deaf and blind.
 They begin opening their eyes after 18 days of their birth.

-- The mother recognizes each individual baby through its own distinct smell.
+sizes each baby through its distinct smell.